Ultimate Guide to Catching Sunfish: Tips & Techniques ReelYaks

 Sunfish are usually found in shallow water, near the shoreline, and around structures such as weeds, logs, and rocks.
 They are active during the day and are opportunistic feeders, meaning they will eat almost anything they can fit in their mouths.
 However, they prefer small insects, worms, and small fish.

-When it comes to gear, choosing the right equipment is key to catching sunfish.
+When it comes to gear, choosing the right equipment is key to catching sunfish from your sit-on-top fishing kayak.
 A light or ultralight rod, spinning reel, and 4-6 lb test line are recommended for catching sunfish.
 For bait, use small hooks (size 6-10) with live bait, such as worms, crickets, or grubs.
 You can also use artificial lures, such as small jigs, spinners, or poppers.

 Location, Location, Location

-Finding the right location is essential when fishing for sunfish.
+Finding the right location is essential when fishing for sunfish from your pedal fishing kayak.
 As mentioned earlier, sunfish are usually found in shallow water, near the shoreline, and around structures.
 They prefer calm water, so look for areas with little to no current.
 Additionally, look for areas with vegetation, rocks, and logs, as these provide cover and shelter for sunfish.

 Sunfish are also known to school, so if you catch one, there's a good chance there are more nearby.
 Keep your bait in the same area and try different depths until you find where the fish are biting.